 What’s the Timeframe?

 The short course designed to fit with working optometrists’ schedules.
-The whole course is 18 weeks in duration, providing ample time for self-directed learning and preparation for the assessments.
-The online content is presented within 8 units of learning over 16 weeks, and the online delivery means you can tackle this in blocks of time, or spread it out more evenly, depending on your commitments.
-It is envisaged that a number of CET points are available throughout the module.
+The whole course is 16 weeks in duration, providing ample time for self-directed learning and preparation for the assessments.
+The online content is presented within 7 units of learning over 16 weeks, and the online delivery means you can tackle this in blocks of time, or spread it out more evenly, depending on your commitments.
+A number of CET points are available throughout the module.

 What does the assessment involve?

-Assessment comprises a written examination, written assignment and practical examination.
-There is a requirement to attend the Coleraine campus of Ulster University for both the written examination and practical examination.
-The practical examination comprises a full low vision assessment with a low vision patient.
+Assessment comprises a written online examination, written assignment and practical examination.
+There is a requirement to attend the Coleraine campus of Ulster University for the practical examination.
+The practical examination comprises a full low vision assessment of a patient with low vision.

 What is the Tutorial day?

 The face-to-face tutorial day provides the opportunity for the optometrist to be prepared for the practical examination.
-The tutorial day aims to guide optometrists in the use of low vision equipment and enable them to practise on a low vision patient.
+The tutorial day aims to guide optometrists in the use of low vision equipment and enable them to practise on a patient with low vision.
 This day is highly recommended, but not compulsory if students have significant clinical experience.

 Intake: Intake once per year, please contact us for next intake date.

-Please contact Dr Julie-Anne Little to enroll or for further information.
+Please contact Dr Julie-Anne Little or Moyra McClure to enroll or for further information.